 Until his appointment as vice provost in April 2007, Scott had been dean and director of the OSU Extension Service since 2005.
 He has served at Oregon State since 1990 in various College of Forestry roles, including professor, executive associate dean and Extension program leader.
 He holds a Ph.D. in policy and economics from University of Minnesota and bachelor and master of science degrees in forestry from Michigan State University.
 Before coming to OSU, Scott coordinated activities at the University of Minnesota Cloquet Forestry Center while serving as an outreach specialist in timber harvesting and economic development.
 He has prior experience with the Potlatch Corporation.

-Scott is active with the National Association of State Universities and Land Grant Colleges and frequently contributes to development of national policy advancing the outreach capacities of land grant universities.
-As a former president of the Association of Natural Resource Extension Professionals, he participates on the executive Joint Council of Extension Professionals.
-In Oregon, Scott serves on the boards of Rural Development Initiative and the Oregon Watershed Enhancement Board.
+Scott is active with the Association of Public and Land-grant Universities and frequently contributes to development of national policy advancing the outreach capacities of land grant universities.
+He is former president of the Association of Natural Resource Extension Professionals, and serves on the boards of Rural Development Initiatives, Inc., the Engagement Scholarship Consortium, American Distance Education Consortium and the Oregon Watershed Enhancement Board.

 Outreach and Engagement—the Vision